vedidev/android-store/README.md

 * Before doing anything, SOOMLA recommends that you go through [Android In-app Billing](http://developer.android.com/guide/google/play/billing/index.html).

-1. Clone android-store.
+1. Recursively clone android-store.
 Copy all files from android-store/SoomlaAndroidStore subfolders to their equivalent folders in your Android project:

- `git clone git@github.com:soomla/android-store.git`
+ `git clone --recursive git@github.com:soomla/android-store.git`

+ 	> This will clone android-store and android-store-google-play which is the default billing provider.

 2. Make the following changes to your AndroidManifest.xml: